DUNE-DAQ/dfmodules/integtest/README.md

 * long_window_readout_test.py - verify that readout windows that require TriggerRecords to be split into multiple sequences works as expected
 * 3ru_1df_multirun_test.py - verify that we don't get empty fragments at end run
   * this test is also useful in looking into high-CPU-usage scenarios because it has 3 RUs
-* command_order_test.py - verify that only certain sequences of commands are allowed
 * disabled_output_test.py - verify that the --disable-data-storage option works
 * multi_output_file_test.py - test that the file size maximum config parameter works
+* command_order_test.py - verify that only certain sequences of commands are allowed

+Specialty tests:
+* iceberg_real_hsi_test.py - tests the generation of pulser triggers by the real TLU/HSI electronics at the ICEBERG teststand
+  * needs to be run on the the iceberg01 computer at the ICEBERG teststand
+  * for now, it needs the global timing partition to be started separately (hints provided in output of the test script)